Shonda Rhimes Net Worth

 In September 2015, Rhimes revealed she had lost 117 pounds via exercise and dieting.

-Real Estate: In 2017, Shonda dropped $4.6 million for a Tudor style home built in the 1920s in the Los Angeles neighborhood of Hancock Park.
+Real Estate: In 2017, Shonda dropped $4.6 million for a Tudor-style home built in the 1920s in the Los Angeles neighborhood of Hancock Park.
 This is Rhimes' third home in the area.
-The just under 5,000 square foot home has four bedrooms and four and a half bathrooms.
+The home has four bedrooms and four and a half bathrooms and is just under 5,000 square feet.

 |Net Worth:||$140 Million|